OmDRetro/SCFW-Modular/README.md

 For Watara/Quickshot Supervision, you need to download your preferred WasabiGBA fork/binary and rename it to:
 - wsv.gba

+For Neo Geo Pocket / Color, you need to download your preferred NGPGBA fork/binary and rename it to:
+- ngp.gba

 Once you have those files, transfer these to the scfw folder.
 You should find the ff. files within the scfw folder:
 - gb.gba
 - gbc.gba
 - kernel.gba
 - nes.gba
+- ngp.gba
 - pcea.gba
 - smsa.gba
 - wsv.gba